kotools/samples/README.md

 using [Dokka].
 It addresses a limitation in [Dokka], which does not allow making code samples **non-editable** or **non-executable**.

-This plugin also ensures that code samples are **inlined directly in the documentation** and are **visible from the IDE**, enhancing the developer experience.
-Unlike many [Kotlin] libraries, such as Jetpack Compose, Kotools Samples ensures your examples are not only available online but also accessible directly in the IDE during development.

 ## ⭐️ Key Features

 - **Readonly inlined code samples:** Displays your examples inlined in the